h5n1xp/Arduino_Sprite/README.md

 Before usage, one must call the begin() method which sets up the buffers and initilises all the sprite's properties.
 There are several methods to chose from.

-sprite->begin(); // Will allocate an internal 16bit canvas object with the dimensions specified in the constructor
+sprite->begin(); // Will allocate an internal 16bit canvas object with the dimensions specified in the constructor sprite->begin(canvas); // Will use an already allocated 16bit canvas. sprite->begin(bitmap8Bit, palette); // Will take an allocated 8bit indexed bitmap and a palette (max 256 colours). sprite->begin(bitmap16bit); // will take an allocated 16bit 5:6:5 RGB bitmap.

+The sprites which are passed a bitmap do not have an associated canvas so can't accept drawing commands.
+If a you allow the sprite to allocate its own canvas, you can obtain a pointer with the GetCanvas() method, which can accept the normal Arduino_Canvas drawing methods.

+If you need transparency, then use need to call the SetChromaKey(colour) method.
+If the sprite is canvas based or 16bit, then the colour value is the specific colour value to ignore during blitting.
+If the sprite is 8bit palette based then you need to specify the colour index (a value between 0 and 255).